araleo/r/README.md

 ### Available commands

-- ca: creates a new react app with vite
+- ca: creates a new react app with vite or cra
 - nc: creates a new functional component
 - nh: creates a new hook